owning a marquee – garden tent

 I bought from Gala Tent who to their credit continue to sell every spare part of a tent bought 12 years ago.
 The thing I soon learned is that the wind is rather destructive and that a tent is a consumable.
 (That’s not entirely the fault of the tent material).
 I originally bought the cheapest cover (called 250g PE) which after five years was looking shabby.
 The entire set of covers was replaced with 650g PVC which is noticeably heavier and better in every way.

 A groundbar set is an essential for security.
-So the shopping list was:
+So the full shopping list was:

 - Tent X * Y metres in 650g PVC